73% of companies invest in web design to differentiate their businesses from the rest in their industry.

 This personalized, intuitive and engaging website just can’t be beaten.

-Paypal is a simple, modern and efficient website design that helps users send and receive money across the world.
+PayPal is a simple, modern and efficient website design that helps users send and receive money across the globe.
 This service aims to simplify money transfers, and does so with a comprehensive online presence and simple navigation.

 The website opens up with interactive and engaging imagery, overlaid with simple text.
 People can choose to use the service for personal or business needs and the service diverges from there.